Mehedi61/LaravelSimpleDDD/README.md

 php artisan serve
 ```

-* Hit the browser with the following URLS.
+* Hit the browser with the following URLs.

 ```
 http://127.0.0.1:8000/home